The problem with pet shops

 The main aim of a pet shop is to make money.
 They are a business, first and foremost.

-As such, the animals they have are often not looked after to the standards they should be, the time is not taken to ensure they go to good homes, the staff are often woefully uneducated about that animal's specific requirements and the animals themselves usually come from breeding mills who churn out many animals a year without thought to health, longevity, or the welfare of the animals they're breeding.
+As such, the animals they have are often not looked after to the standards they should be, the time is not taken to ensure they go to good homes, and the staff is often woefully uneducated about that animal’s specific requirements.

 Buying a rat from a pet shop is the equivalent of buying a puppy from a puppy farm, with the difference being that the pet shop acts as the middle-man, getting the animals from the mill to you.

 For photographs of a rodent mill, please click here.
 Please be aware that these pictures may be upsetting to some people, but it is the reality of rodent mills.
-This is where your pet shop bought rat will have started his or her life.
+This is where your pet shop bought rat will probably have started his or her life.

-There are legal requirements about the amount of space an animal must have, by law, in a pet shop.
+There are legal requirements about the amount of space an animal must have in a pet shop.
 But unfortunately, these standards are the absolute bare minimum, and not at all anything to aspire to.
-This means a pet shop can house several rats in a tiny glass aquarium quite legally.

-Rats in pet shops are more often than not housed on wood-shavings (again, these are much cheaper than a safe, paper based litter) which are damaging to their respiratory systems and, coupled with the fact that glass tanks provide very poor ventilation and are always housing more rats than is suitable, many pet shop rats have the beginnings of upper respiratory problems before they even go to their new home.
+Most baby rats in pet shops are housed in overcrowded conditions, and tanks provide very poor ventilation, so some pet shop rats have the beginnings of upper respiratory problems before they even go to their new home.

 These cages are the same as the ones often used to house rodents in laboratories.
 In fact, in some of these pictures, the rats in labs seem to have better accommodation.